Northstar (character): Ultimate Marvel

 Northstar is later recruited by Emma Frost to join the Academy of Tomorrow, a magnet school for gifted children both mutant and human with a more pacifistic and integrationist philosophy than the X-Men.
 Along with fellow students Lorna Dane and Alex Summers, he completes Frost's Advanced Leadership Workshop, allowing him to make use of his powers performing off-campus community service missions in conjunction with local authorities.
 When Lorna is framed for murder and imprisoned in the Triskelion (the headquarters of the Ultimates), in an elaborate scheme by Magneto to help him escape the prison, Northstar is part of the group of Frost's students who try to break her out.
-During a battle with the Ultimates and the X-Men, he shows that he has improved his abilities enough to move faster than the human eye (allowing him to attack without being seen), run across water (though a direct hit from a super-powered person could cause him to sink), and resist gravity (he is able to run up the side of a tall building).
+During a battle with the Ultimates and the X-Men, Northstar demonstrates the ability to move at superhuman speeds, allowing him to run across water and run up walls.

-During the battle he shows romantic interest in Colossus, and a week later it is revealed that the two have kept in contact, having exchanged email addresses.
-Colossus is shown on the phone talking to Northstar, who asks Colossus to be his date to his school's homecoming dance (which he accepts).
-But the dance is interrupted by the Brotherhood.
+Northstar is shown to have romantic interest in Colossus.
+A week after Northstar's battle with the X-Men, it is revealed that he and Colossus have kept in contact.
+Colossus intends to attend Northstar's homecoming dance, which is interrupted by the Brotherhood.
 After the supposed death of Charles Xavier, Colossus agrees to temporarily live with Northstar at his school.

-During a softball game between the Academy of Tomorrow and the Xavier School, Ultimate Alpha Flight shows up to kidnap Northstar.
-Aurora makes her debut, revealing herself to be Northstar's sister.
-She physically takes him against his will.
+During a softball game between the Academy of Tomorrow and the Xavier School, Alpha Flight attacks and captures Northstar.
 Later, Colossus, Cyclops, Rogue, Angel, Dazzler, and Nightcrawler break into Alpha Flight's base to rescue him.
-After they incapacitate Alpha Flight, Colossus finds Northstar overdosing on the mutant drug, Banshee, resulting in him being crippled from the waist down.
+After they incapacitate Alpha Flight, Colossus finds that Northstar has overdosed on the mutant drug Banshee, leaving him paraplegic.